About the project

 Acknowledgements

-This website was created within projects Computational and Linguistic Resources for the Shughni Language (2020–2021) and Computational and Corpus Instruments for Iranian Studies (2021–2022), which were supported by the Humanitarian Research Foundation of the Faculty of Humanities, HSE University.
-In 2023, we continued to digitize dictionaries of Pamir languages thanks to the support of Linguistic Convergence Laboratory.
+The online dictionary of Shughni was created as part of projects Computational and Linguistic Resources for the Shughni Language (2020–2021) and Computational and Corpus Instruments for Iranian Studies (2021–2022), which were supported by the Faculty of Humanities, HSE University.
+In 2023, we continued to digitize dictionaries of Pamir languages with the support of Linguistic Convergence Laboratory.

 We are grateful to the University of Central Asia for supporting our fieldwork in Khorugh, Tajikistan.